Gamification in eLearning- Scope & Development (Part-2)

 A game becomes boring over time if it does not involve evolving challenges that excite learners at various levels.
 As a result, gamified lessons require a long-term learning outlook.

 Not all learners thrive in a highly competitive environment.
 This emphasizes the need for creating accommodating lessons, where all learners get equal opportunity to compete and master lessons.

 Effective Professional Strategies for Gamification

-Gamification in e-learning requires certain strategies to develop lessons for achieving the specified objectives of learning.
+Gamification in eLearning requires certain strategies so that lessons for achieving the specified objectives of learning can be developed.
 These strategies improve over time with practice and experience.
-The effective professional strategies for gamification in e-learning include:
+The effective professional strategies for gamification in eLearning include:

 The content is the heart and soul of a lesson.
 If the content lacks a crucial element and is not presentable, the application of gamification will not be fruitful.
 Gamification enhances the learner experience only when the content is exciting and new.
 Therefore, an impartial review of the content is important.

-Just like other forms of learning, gamified learning also depends on certain strategies and carries its own shortcomings and challenges.
-In-depth knowledge and mindful application of gamification in e-learning can facilitate the effective conduct of lessons and render the desired results to its users.
+Just like other forms of learning, gamified learning depends on certain strategies and carries its own shortcomings and challenges.
+In-depth knowledge and mindful application of gamification in eLearning can facilitate conducting lessons effectively and render the desired results to its users.

 Blog referenced for research: Medium.com